Video Toaster: First generation systems

 As such, during the early 1990s the Toaster was widely used by consumer Amiga owners, desktop video enthusiasts, and local television studios, and was even used during The Tonight Show regularly to produce special effects for comedy skits.
 It was often easy to detect a studio that used the Toaster by the unique and recognizable special switching effects.
 The NBC television network also used the Video Toaster with LightWave for its promotional campaigns, beginning with the 1990-1991 broadcast season ("NBC: The Place To Be!").
 All of the external submarine shots in the TV series seaQuest DSV were created using LightWave 3D, as were the outer-space scenes in the TV series Babylon 5 (although Amiga hardware was only used for the first three seasons).
 Because of the heavy use of dark blues and greens (for which the NTSC television standard is weak), the external submarine shots in seaQuest DSV could not have made it to air without the use of the ASDG Abekas driver, written specifically to solve this problem by Aaron Avery at ASDG (later Elastic Reality, Inc.).
+This was due to "ASDG's exclusive color encoding technology which increases the apparent color bandwidth of video".

 An updated version called Video Toaster 4000 was later released, using the Amiga 4000's video slot.
-The 4000 was co-developed by actor Wil Wheaton, who worked on product testing and quality control.
+The 4000 was co-developed by actor Wil Wheaton, then famous for Star Trek: The Next Generation, who worked on product testing and quality control.
 He later used his public profile to serve as a technology evangelist for the product.
+Besides Wheaton, Penn Jillette (of Penn and Teller fame) and skateboarder Tony Hawk also served as evangelists for the 4000.
+Hawk was given a Video Toaster 4000 by NewTek upon learning that he was an Amiga user, in exchange for appearing in a promotional video for the product.
+Tony Hawk later used the Toaster for editing a promotional video for the TurboDuo game Lords of Thunder in 1993.
 The Amiga Video Toaster 4000 source code was released in 2004 by NewTek & DiscreetFX.